-If you file Schedule F, enter your total gross income from the business use of your home.
+If you file Schedule F, enter your total gross income that is related to the business use of your home.
 This generally would be the amount on line 11 of Schedule F.

-If you are an employee, enter your total wages from the business use of the home.
+If you are an employee, enter your total wages that are related to the business use of your home.

-Enter only amounts that would be deductible whether or not you used your home for business.
-In other words, these amounts normally would be allowable as itemized deductions on Schedule A (Form 1040).
-Enter your expenses paid for deductible mortgage interest, real estate taxes, and casualty losses.
+Enter only the amounts that would be deductible whether or not you used your home for business.
+In other words, enter only the amounts that would be allowable as itemized deductions on Schedule A (Form 1040).

 Include only the part of a casualty loss that exceeds \$100 plus 10% of adjusted gross income.
+If your loss occurred after August 24, 2005, and was the result of Hurricane Katrina, you can include the entire casualty loss.
+See Publication 4492.